In this magercise, you will add a working menubar and toolbar, with tool

 For each button on the toolbar, add a tooltip, with an appropriate message.

-For each button, create an anonymous ActionListener
+For each button, create an anonymous ActionListener to process

 the event and call the appropriate method to handle the event.